 The competitive demands of the airline market require increasingly effective and efficient training methods and devices to prepare competent and resilient cabin crew members.
 To this purpose, our solutions leverage the growing processing power of mobile devices (smartphones and tablets), offering innovative 3D, experiential eLearning applications, that increase trainee's engagement and knowledge retention.
 Our training scenarios can also be experienced on the low-cost, latest generation of Virtual Reality headsets, offering an unsurpassable level of realism and emotional immersion, without requiring physical cabin trainers.

-Our AVIETRA VR Engine solution supports the creation of any cabin crew training scenario, and all airline-specific customizations:
+Our AVIETRA XR Framework supports the creation of any cabin crew training scenario, and all airline-specific customizations:

 Download our cabin crew training portfolio:

 AVIETRA’s co-founders were responsible of international aviation research projects, also funded by the US FAA, studying the main factors involved in the design and evaluation of mobile and immersive cabin safety training.
 The international, published studies they have conducted showed that this approach is effective also to overcome the well-documented attention and comprehension issues of safety briefings (pre-flight briefings and safety cards) provided to passengers.
 One of the studies was conducted on a sample of 2 million individuals.
 The released apps and the results of these projects have been featured on major TV stations such as Fox News and Discovery Channel as well as major news web sites such as TIME, Popular Mechanics, The Independent, and Gizmodo.

 Download cabin safety training demos for the general public: